 Josh Wyndham-Kidd has just completed a master of national security policy at ANU and is the Australian Greens International Secretary and ACT Greens Co-Convener.

 Green Agenda @ the Dock

-Join us to launch the first edition of Green Agenda and get the debate started
+Join us in Melbourne to launch Green Agenda and get the debate started.